An official certification confirms that you have personally signed a document.

-Signatures and initials must generally only be authenticated by the competent centre if they have been completed or acknowledged in the presence of the certifying public servant.
-For this reason, you must personally provide the relevant documents you wish to sign or have already signed.
+As a rule, signatures and hand signs are to be certified by the responsible office only if they are executed or acknowledged in the presence of the certifying official(s).
+Therefore, you must personally present the relevant document on which you wish to sign or on which you have already signed.

-- an accurate description of the person whose signature is being authenticated
+- The full name of the person whose signature is being certified

-- information on whether the public servant responsible for the authentication is certain of the person's identity, and whether the signature was provided or acknowledged in his/her presence
+- Indication of whether the official responsible for the certification has ascertained the identity of this person and whether the signature was executed or acknowledged in his/her presence

-Particularities apply for the notarial authentication of a signature representing a person's name which is intended for storage at the court (e.g. as part of entry into the commercial register): In this case, the signature must be provided in the presence of the notary.
-This must be stated in the attestation clause.
+Special requirements apply to the certification of a signature by a notary intended for safekeeping in court (for example, in the course of registration in the Commercial Register): In this case, the signature must be executed in the presence of the notary.
+This should be recorded in the certification note.

-- § 40 Beurkundungsgesetz (BeurkG) – Authentication of a signature
+- § 40 Beurkundungsgesetz (BeurkG) – Beglaubigung einer Unterschrift

 - § 129 Bürgerliches Gesetzbuch (BGB) – Öffentliche Beglaubigung

-- Gesetz über Kosten der freiwilligen Gerichtsbarkeit für Gerichte und Notare (Gerichts- und Notarkostengesetz (GNotKG), Anlage 1 (zu § 3 Abs.
+- Gesetz über Kosten der freiwilligen Gerichtsbarkeit für Gerichte und Notare (Gerichts- und Notarkostengesetz – GNotKG), Anlage 1 (zu § 3 Abs.
 2) Kostenverzeichnis, Nr.
-25100 ff.– Authentications and other attestations
+25100 ff.
+Beglaubigungen und sonstige Zeugnisse

 - § 1 Beglaubigungsverordnung (BeglV)

 - Sächsisches Kostenverzeichnis (SächsKVZ)